-Claudia Aldersley BA(Hons), PGCE, MBACP On line sessions for children and adults
+Claudia Aldersley BA(Hons), PGCE, MBACP Counsellor for children and young people

 As a former teacher and a mum I have a real understanding that growing up can be hard and parenting children whilst they grow can also be hard.
 I can work with children and young people but also with adult family members.
-I also have much experience of working with children with symptoms of or diagnosed with ADHD and Autism.
+I also have much experience of working with neuro-diverse children (for e.g those with symptoms of or diagnosed with ADHD, ASD or ODD).

 It may be that your child or young person is struggling with school right now; maybe it is hard for them to make friends or to stick to the rules; they may often be in trouble, try to avoid going to school, talk of feeling anxious - all of these things can be explored in counselling.
 As a former teacher, I have a real understanding of how complex life can be when growing up and sometimes school can feel like it needs to be navigated rather than enjoyed.
 This can put a real strain on relationships at home.